jjbrophy47/tree_influence/README.md

 Usage
 ---
-Simple example using *BoostIn* to identify the training examples that *most* decrease the loss of a given test instance:
+Simple example using *BoostIn* to identify the most influential training instances to a given test instance:

 ```python
 import numpy as np